ARE YOU BEING CHEAP OR STRATEGIC WITH YOUR MONEY?

 Don’t get cheap here!
 When saving, it can be tempting to save the smallest amount needed, so you pick the cheapest designer you can find, the most inexpensive furniture, or whatever – but you get what you pay for.
 Part of your planning and saving includes doing your research and finding the best for the money, period.

-So instead of just being cheap, instead, let’s start 2018 by being strategic with our money.
+So instead of just being cheap, instead, let’s be strategic with our money.
 Plan and save in a way that will give you the most bang for your buck AND grow your business as quickly and efficiently as possible.